XDean/Deannotation-checker/README.md

 | -- | -- | -- | -- |
 | type | `CheckType` | `@CheckType` | check the parameter's type |
 | annotation | `CheckAnnotation` | `@CheckAnnotation` | check the parameter's annotations |

+# Convention

+1. Check annotation any attribute has default value.
+2. Empty check annotation will not do any check
+3. Check annotation only check matched element.
+That means `@CheckMethod` will not check `Field` even if annotated on `Field`.